-(1) All work will be performed under the supervision of the contractor or the contractor's responsible employees.

-(2) Any Federal tax returns or return information (hereafter referred to as returns or return information) made available shall be used only for the purpose of carrying out the provisions of this contract.
+- (1) All work will be performed under the supervision of the contractor or the contractor's responsible employees. - (2) The contractor and the contractor's employees with access to or who use FTI must meet the background check requirements defined in IRS Publication 1075. - (3) Any Federal tax returns or return information (hereafter referred to as returns or return information) made available shall be used only for the purpose of carrying out the provisions of this contract.
 Information contained in such material shall be treated as confidential and shall not be divulged or made known in any manner to any person except as may be necessary in the performance of this contract.
-Inspection by or disclosure to anyone other than an officer or employee of the contractor is prohibited.

-(3) All returns and return information will be accounted for upon receipt and properly stored before, during, and after processing.
-In addition, all related output and products will be given the same level of protection as required for the source material.

-(4) No work involving returns and return information furnished under this contract will be subcontracted without prior written approval of the IRS.

-(5) The contractor will maintain a list of employees authorized access.
-Such list will be provided to the agency and, upon request, to the IRS reviewing office.

-(6) The agency will have the right to void the contract if the contractor fails to provide the safeguards described above.
+Inspection by or disclosure to anyone other than an officer or employee of the contractor is prohibited. - (4) All returns and return information will be accounted for upon receipt and properly stored before, during, and after processing.
+In addition, all related output and products will be given the same level of protection as required for the source material. - (5) No work involving returns and return information furnished under this contract will be subcontracted without prior written approval of the IRS. - (6) The contractor will maintain a list of employees authorized access.
+Such list will be provided to the agency and, upon request, to the IRS reviewing office. - (7) The agency will have the right to void the contract if the contractor fails to provide the safeguards described above.